open-contracting/standard/docs/guidance/map/extensions.md

 Some extensions are maintained by the Open Contracting Partnership (OCP).
 Those that are likely to be relevant to a large number of publishers and users follow the [governance process](../../governance/index).
 The standard development team decides which extensions follow the governance process.

-Other extensions are maintained outside of the standard governance process, or are maintained by third parties such as the OCDS community or an OCDS publisher.
+Other extensions are maintained by third parties, like OCDS publishers, and do not follow the governance process.
 These extensions might provide features which are needed by only a small number of publishers or users, or they might be used to document a specific publisher's additional fields or codelist values.

 All OCP extensions and many third-party extensions are documented in the [Extension Explorer](https://extensions.open-contracting.org/en/).
 The [standard development team](../../governance/index) decides which extensions are registered in the [Extension Registry](https://github.com/open-contracting/extension_registry#readme), which controls which extensions appear in the Extension Explorer.